vickmuir/Backup/exchange-plugin.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Installing the Exchange plug-in
+# Learn about the Exchange plug-in
 {: #Exchangeplugin}

 The Exchange plug-in is installed with the Windows Agent on the host.
 Through the {{site.data.keyword.backup_notm}} portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.